 The San Juan Community Theatre (SJCT) is a non-profit community performing arts center located three blocks from the ferry at 100 2nd Street.
 The Theatre has two performance spaces: a 275-seat Whittier Theatre and a smaller 75-seat Gubelman Theatre.
 From vaudeville to bluegrass bands, from musicals to Shakespeare productions, the SJCT brings high-quality theatrical ability to our charming town of Friday Harbor.
 The Box Office is open Tue-Sat, and one hour before each show.
 There’s nightly shows and weekend matinees with both adult and children’s programming.

-Paradise Lanes is located between Spring and Argyle at 365 Spring Street with open bowling Monday through Thursday, noon to 6 and weekends all day.
-Paradise Lanes offers inexpensive extra lanes and shoe rental which leaves extra money for the kid-favorite arcade with air hockey, pinball, driving games, and pool.
+Paradise Lanes is located between Spring and Argyle at 365 Spring Street with open bowling Monday to Thursday, 12–6; Friday and Saturday, 11–close; and Sunday 11–8.
+Paradise Lanes offers inexpensive extra lanes and shoe rental, which leaves money for the kid-favorite arcade featuring air hockey, pinball, driving games, and pool.

 6. Whale Museum